aaspip/geofwi/README.md

 BibTeX:

 	@Article{geofwi,
-  	author={Chao Li and Liuqing Yang and Sergey Fomel and Yiran Shen and Shuang Gao and Umair Bin Waheed and Alexandros Savvaidis and Yangkang Chen}, title = {GeoFWI: A lightweight velocity model dataset for benchmarking full waveform inversion using deep learning}, journal={TBD}, year=2025,
+  	author={Chao Li and Sergey Fomel and Yiran Shen and Umair Bin Waheed and Alexandros Savvaidis and Yangkang Chen}, title = {GeoFWI: A lightweight velocity model dataset for benchmarking full waveform inversion using deep learning}, journal={TBD}, year=2025,